entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis wudingensis* is 0.

 > - The coding of *Songmingolepis conspicilatus* is 1.
-> - The coding of *Chahuaqingolepis* is ?.
+> - The coding of *Chahuaqingolepis magniporus* is ?.

 59. Posterior ventral pit and process of posterior median dorsal plate: on posterior interior transverse crista (0); posteriorly migrated behind posterior interior transverse crista (1).
 > Young (1984, 1988), Character 14; Zhu (1996), Character 22; Pan *et al.* (2018), Character 22; Wang and Zhu (2018), Character 59; Liu *et al*.
 (2023), Character 59; Plax and Lukševičs (2023), Character 59; Luo *et al*.
 (2025), Character 59.

->- To identify the position of *Crista transversalis interna posterior* on antiarchs have posteriorly migrated posterior ventral process.
+>- To identify the position of *crista transversalis interna posterior* on antiarchs that have posteriorly migrated posterior ventral process.

 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is .